HOP & Learning Teams

-Southpac is excited to announce that we are again bringing over Bob Edwards, the H.O.P Coach from the U.S. to deliver two 2.5-day course on Human & Organisational Performance Learning Teams.
-Course dates have been confirmed in January in both Brisbane and Melbourne.
-The course will include a 1-day Introduction to Human and Organisational Performance and 1.5 days focused on Operational Learning and Learning Teams.
+Southpac is pleased to be working with Bob Edwards and associates to deliver Human & Organisational Performance and Learning Teams workshops across the region led by our world-leading HOP team.
+The HOP Learning Teams course includes a 1-day Introduction to Human and Organisational Performance and 1.5 days focused on Operational Learning and Learning Teams.

 Human & Organisational Performance Fundamentals